Coptotermes lacteus M8

 Description

 Termites often impress us with their ability to build large and complex mounds.
-This ability, however, is typically restricted to the single family Termitidae (the so-called higher termites), while the nests of all other termite families are often very simple.
+This ability, however, is typically restricted to the single family Termitidae, while the nests of all other termite families are often very simple.
 The termite Coptotermes lacteus represents a rare exception, as their colonies have independently evolved the ability to build very large and complex mounds.

 Technical data sheet